Straight to your inbox

 The most engaging emails today have images that stretch full-width across different screen sizes.
 They use clear, compelling text over images with strong calls to action that motivate subscribers to act.

 You’ve spent significant time and effort developing your branding, so don’t throw it away when it comes to email.
-Your branding helps make customers familiar with what you offer and provides a sense of security.
-Branding is important– and it needs to be prioritized in your email design.
+Your branding helps familiarize customers with the products you offer and provides a sense of security.
+Branding is important – and it needs to be prioritized in your email design.

 Campaign Monitor offers design customization and flexibility with thousands of fonts, colors, layout designs, and easy to adjust padding around logos, images, and text.
 This ensures that you can make your emails look like you.

-The average adult has an 8-second attention span (less than that of a goldfish!), which means they’re skimming your emails for information they want, rather than reading word-for-word.
-This means you need to design emails that are easy to read.
+The average adult has an 8-second attention span (less than that of a goldfish!), which means they skim your emails for information they want, rather than reading word-for-word.
+This means you need to design emails that can be read and digested at a glance.

-Not only do you need to write copy that’s clear, convincing, and concise, but you also need to use large text and carefully-placed headers to get your message across.
+Not only should you write copy that’s clear, convincing, and concise, but you also need to use large text and carefully-placed headers to get your message across.

 In this environment, you have to create emails that look amazing on every device.
 As a retailer, you should think mobile-first, assuming that your emails will be opened on a smartphone.